 Do you have a special project in mind?
 We’d love to hear your ideas and plans!

-The NYS Zoo at Thompson Park loves welcoming groups of all ages to volunteer - from Scout troops to corporate & military groups.
+Zoo New York loves welcoming groups of all ages to volunteer – from Scout troops & religious groups to corporate & military groups.
 The majority of these opportunities are available during the spring and summer months.
 Duties may include mulching, weeding, raking, painting, & other essential activities to help maintain the beauty of Zoo grounds.

 The Zoo hosts seasonal Project days that are perfect for group volunteers.
-Follow the link below to sign up now!
+The first step to this process is contacting the volunteer coordinator at firstname.lastname@example.org.

 We rely on volunteers to help with all of our special events.
 You may be asked to staff a table, host a game, manage crowds, greet visitors, or many other tasks depending on the event.
 Events include Brew at the Zoo, Boo at the Zoo, Earth Day, and more.